microsoft/pxt-adafruit/docs/lessons/prank-wifi/activity.md

 **Challenge 3**

 Now it's your turn!
-Be creative and change the Wifi meter images to your own wifi image you're sure will prank your friends by editing the lines that call `plot image()`.
+Be creative and change the Wifi meter images to your own wifi image you're sure will prank your friends by editing the lines that call `showLeds()`.